OpenUpSA/wazimap/README.md

     >> ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future pip install -r requirements.txt

-With your development environment still active, make sure it has the path settings it will need:

-    >> add2virtualenv ./censusreporter
-    >> add2virtualenv ./censusreporter/apps

 And make sure your development environment knows the proper DJANGO_SETTINGS_MODULE by creating a `postactivate` script ...

     >> cdvirtualenv bin